19818794/alx-higher_level_programming/README.md

 How to prevent code in your script from being executed when imported

 How to use command line arguments with your Python programs

+# Data Structures: Lists, Tuples

+What are lists and how to use them

+What are the differences and similarities between strings and lists

+What are the most common methods of lists and how to use them

+How to use lists as stacks and queues

+What are list comprehensions and how to use them

+What are tuples and how to use them

+When to use tuples versus lists

+What is a sequence

+What is tuple packing

+What is sequence unpacking

+What is the del statement and how to use it